 Founded by Tricia Hersey, The Nap Ministry promotes exactly what its name says: the healing and liberating power of naps (and rest, in general).
 The organization facilitates and curates immersive workshops and performance art to do just that.

-OmNoire is a wellness social community for women of color.
+Founded by Christina M. Rice, OmNoire is a social wellness community for women of color.
 The organization offers events, retreats, and an online platform to connect women and help them strengthen their bodies, minds, and spirits.

 Sista Afya is a Chicago-based community wellness center offering support groups, group therapy sessions, workshops, and more.
 The organization offers teletherapy and virtual workshops as well.